Catalog Articles Bestiary First Time Here? Search Site Map Contact

 Our art is the work of a small minority composed of educated persons, fully conscious of their aim of producing beauty, and distinguished from the great body of workmen by that aim. ~William Morris

 Originally, I only made reproduction tile.
-It's been a decade since I started doing this and images taken from my website appear on auction sites to sell small tiles based on enlargements of those web images.
-So I've moved away from exact reproductions a bit, while staying true to the original designs.
+It's been well over a decade since I started doing this and images taken from my website appear on auction sites to sell small tiles based on enlargements of those web images.
+So I've moved a bit away from exact reproductions a bit, while staying true to the original designs.
 You may see a different background or color combinations offered.
-If you want an exact reproduction of Morris or De Morgan tile, rather than a true-to-original design, ask me if you have any doubts.
+For example, Membland was produced with a cobalt background, that turned to indigo-blaack over time.
+So what are we reproducing, the original design colors, or the tile as the colors have aged over a century.
+In addition, most modern homes do not have the space to accommodate larger designs as did Membland Hall, 'The Hill', or even Tromode House.
+If you want an exact reproduction Morris or De Morgan work, rather than a true-to-original design, ask me if you have any doubts.
+I probably have such a creature but we have to nail down together what we mean by exact.

 The largest part of my tile is based on William Morris, and Morris & Co designs, primarily those by William DeMorgan, Edward Burne-Jones, Philip Webb, and John Henry Dearle, but also Kate Faulkner, Jane and May Morris, and Lucy Faulkner.
 I have design-true restoration tile and also tile based on early Arts and Crafts (English Arts & Crafts and Glasgow Arts and Crafts) themes: the natural world, myth and fairy tales, medieval motifs, and the immanence of spirit in the natural world.
 Yes, really.